lancedb/lancedb/docs/src/concepts/index_ivfpq.md

 # Understanding LanceDB's IVF-PQ index

-An index is a data structure that represents data in a way that makes it more efficient to search and retrieve.
-Using an index is faster, but less accurate than kNN or brute force search because, in essence, the index is a lossy representation of the data.
+An ANN (Approximate Nearest Neighbors) index is a data structure that represents data in a way that makes it more efficient to search and retrieve.
+Using an ANN index is faster, but less accurate than kNN or brute force search because, in essence, the index is a lossy representation of the data.

 LanceDB is fundamentally different from other vector databases in that it is built on top of [Lance](https://github.com/lancedb/lance), an open-source columnar data format designed for performant ML workloads and fast random access.
 Due to the design of Lance, LanceDB's indexing philosophy adopts a primarily *disk-based* indexing philosophy.